-Wayne Omonuwa is the Nigeria Energy Lead for RMI’s Sustainable Energy for Economic Development (SEED) program, working with the public and private sector in Nigeria and West Africa to increase access to reliable, affordable, and sustainable electricity and expand local economic growth.
+Wayne Omonuwa is the Nigeria Energy Lead for RMI’s Africa Energy program, working with the public and private sector in Nigeria and West Africa to increase access to reliable, affordable, and sustainable electricity and expand local economic growth.

 Due to his expertise in the sustainability market in Nigeria, Wayne provided his consultancy services to the World Bank by leading a deep-dive study of the off-grid renewable energy sector in Nigeria to increase the drive of investment in commercial clusters.
 His past advisory work also includes setting up an energy management unit within a distribution company to support energy dispatch process for grid augmentation solutions and reduction of aggregated technical, commercial, and collection losses.
 Wayne was also a power market advisor for a DFID funded infrastructure program in Nigeria focusing on-grid solutions.